famedly/famedly-sync/README.md

 **Feature flags** are optional and can be used to enable or disable certain features.

+## Migrations

+`famedly-sync` v0.8.0 changed the user ID schema, and therefore requires a migration step.
+For this, a `migrate` binary was added, which reads the same configuration file as the main `famedly-sync` binary, and simply performs the migration as needed.

+Starting with v0.9.1-rc1, the binary is also included in the docker image, under `/usr/local/bin/migrate`.
+Due to how the image is set up, using this binary requires setting the container entrypoint to that file.

+To confirm successful migration, look at any user and confirm that the `Nickname` field was updated to be a hex-encoded string, rather than a base64-encoded one.
+No other values should change during migration.

+A Zitadel instance that is already using hex-encoded IDs will not be altered (though famedly-sync will still make various HTTP calls).

 ## Testing & Development

 This repository uses [`nextest`](https://nexte.st/) to perform test